OfficeDev/office-scripts-docs/docs/develop/web-client-performance.md

 Office Scripts APIs ensure any data in the workbook or script is accurate and up-to-date when necessary.
 You don't need to worry about these synchronizations for your script to run correctly.
 However, an awareness of this script-to-cloud communication can help you avoid unneeded network calls.

-## Performance optimizations

-You can apply simple techniques to help reduce the communication to the cloud.
-The following patterns help speed up your scripts.

-- Read workbook data once instead of repeatedly in a loop.
-- Remove unnecessary `console.log` statements.
-- Avoid using try/catch blocks.

-### Read workbook data outside of a loop
+## Read workbook data outside of a loop

 Any method that gets data from the workbook can trigger a network call.
 Rather than repeatedly making the same call, you should save data locally whenever possible.
 This is especially true when dealing with loops.